TwistedMystery/Optimization-for-3D-printed-parts/README.md

 ## Overview

-The project is divided into two primary test setups:
+The project is divided into two test setups:

 1. **Tensile Testing**: Investigating how different printing configurations affect tensile strength and failure modes.
 2. **Compressive Testing**: Examining the impact of various factors on compressive strength and deformation.